Llywelyn1282/the-dead-swan/README.md

   ![CSS Validator Results](documentation/css-validation.png)

+### Fixed Bugs

+* Had trouble overriding bootstrap default colors for the navbar.
+Solution was to use Dev Tools to highlight the effected area and find the correct bootstrap class or id to override in the stylesheet.

+*

 ### Unfixed Bugs

-When live testing a small issue was discovered on tablet sized screens, where on the booking-request-received.html and 404.html pages the footer became detached from the bottom of the screen.
+* When live testing a small issue was discovered on tablet sized screens, where on the booking-request-received.html and 404.html pages the footer became detached from the bottom of the screen.
 This issue does not created any overlapping elements, and plans are for it to be fixed by the next release.

 - - -